fertility-health > lifestyle-fertility > lifestyle-substances > diet-and-fertility

 • Avoiding low-fat dairy products

-• Reducing the amount of sugar
+• Reducing sugar intake

 • Increasing their mineral and vitamin intake (within safe limits)